RobertCarrUTA/react-admin-dashboard-app/README.md

-*README.md is still under construction (the project is still not completed)*
+*README.md is still under construction (the project is completed, the README is not)*

 # Table of Contents
 - [react-admin-dashboard-app](#react-admin-dashboard-app)